Bundaberg: Climate

+Bundaberg has a warm humid subtropical climate (Köppen: Cfa) with hot, wet summers and very mild, dry winters.
+Mean maximum temperatures are high for most of the year, from 22.3 C in July to 30.4 C in January.
+Annual rainfall averages around 997.0 mm, with a strong summer maximum and winter minimum.
+Extreme temperatures ranged from -0.7 C on 16 July 1918 to 40.2 C on 19 December 1901.

 Suburbs of Bundaberg

 Increasing population in Bundaberg is extending residential development into rural localities, such as Ashfield.

+Media

+Local commercial FM radio stations are Breeze 102.5, Triple M 93.1, and Rebel 106.7.

 Economy

 Subtropical Bundaberg is dependent to a large extent on the local sugar industry.
 Extensive sugar cane fields have been developed throughout the district.
 Value-adding operations, such as the milling and refinement of sugar, and its packaging and distribution, are located around the city.
 A local factory that manufactured sugar-cane harvesters was closed down after it was taken over by the US multinational corporation Case New Holland.
 Most of the raw sugar is exported.
 A bulk terminal for the export of sugar is located on the Burnett River east of Bundaberg.
+Recent years have seen the reduction of cane farms and in turn increase of Macadamia farms, whoms main market is China.

 Another of the city's exports is Bundaberg Rum, made from the sugar cane by-product molasses.
 Bundaberg is also home to beverage producer Bundaberg Brewed Drinks Vintage Soda, Craft Brewery Ballistic Brewing Company and Craft Distillery's Waterview Distillery and Kalki Moon.

 Commercial fruit and vegetable production is also significant: avocado, banana, bean, button squash, capsicum, chilli, citrus, cucumber, custard apple, egg fruit, honeydew melon, lychee, mango, passionfruit, potato, pumpkin, rockmelon, snow peas, stone fruit, sweet corn, sweet potato, tomato, watermelon, zucchini.
 Macadamia nuts are also grown.
 Due to the year-round farm work available in Bundaberg, the city has a high number of working hostels for backpackers looking to extend their working holiday visa in Australia.
 The hostels provide backpackers with work on farms across the Bundaberg area.
 However, the hostels and farms have received huge criticism in the press and on social media due to the treatment some backpackers have faced.
 The Courier-Mail have reported claims of poor living conditions, underpayment and allegations of sexual abuse which they say has led to backpackers warning others about working hostels in Bundaberg.

 Because of its high rate of unemployment, Bundaberg has been referred to as the "dole capital of Australia".